 The problem is that we view things only from our own perspective.
-The person who called the cops because the 11 year old was playing outside did so because they thought this was unacceptable, despite this clearly being debatable on social media.
-The parenting debate has become one of helicopter versus free range and it has become militant enough that we sometimes buy into the lie that what the other parents are doing is wrong.
-Wrong and not ideal are two very different things.
+The person who called the cops because the 11-year-old was playing outside did so because they thought this was unacceptable, despite this being hotly debated on social media.
+Parenting wars of helicopter versus free range have become militant enough that we sometimes buy into the lie that what the other parents are doing is wrong.
+“Wrong” and “not ideal” are two very different things.

 And none of us are ideal parents.

-I don’t share a lot of what I know about our foster cases and those of our fostering friends.
-Part of it is because it’s not my information to share.
-The other part is because people react pretty predictably: they are shocked and can’t believe that anybody would do such things…
+I don’t share a lot of what I know about our foster cases and those of our fostering friends because it’s not my information to share and also, people tend to make comments that they can’t believe that anybody would do such things…

-I see things really differently now after becoming involved.
+I see things differently after becoming involved.
 I had to stop watching the news.
 Breaking news alerts would come on about something horrible happening when kids were involved.
-Maybe one ended up in the hospital.

 Because I knew I might be getting a call to see if I would be willing to come pick a little one up.

-To the people who say that CPS is taking kids unnecessarily, let me put that rumor to rest.
-They generally aren’t.
-There are isolated cases of it like the case in Massachusetts, but where we are our experience has been quite different…
+To those who say that CPS is taking kids unnecessarily: they generally aren’t.
+There are isolated cases of it possible, but our experience has been quite different.

-One of our foster daughters went home unexpectedly when we first started fostering.
+One of our kids went home unexpectedly.
 There is a court process after the removal of the child called adjudication.
-The judge rules whether or not there is legal grounds to keep a child in state custody.
-Our little girl’s case didn’t meet those standards, but if you knew the details… let’s just say the legal bar to keep a child in home with their biological family is so low that you’d be shocked.
-To say that parents have to meet a minimal standard of care is an understatement because the state values keeping families together whenever possible.
+The judge rules whether there are legal grounds to keep a child in state custody.
+Our little girl’s case didn’t meet those standards, but if you knew the details… I’ll simply say the legal bar to keep a child with their biological family is shockingly low.
+Parents have to meet a basically minimal standard of care because the state values keeping families together whenever possible.

 Furthermore, I don’t think anybody gets any joy in removing a child.
-Most of the social workers I know and have worked with are just regular people trying to make a difference.
-Most have families of their own and I’ve seen the agony in their eyes when we talk about a case.
+Most of the social workers I’ve worked with are just regular people trying to make a difference.
+I’ve seen the agony in their eyes over cases.
 I’ve never heard any of them ever say they “won” adjudication or a court hearing ruling.

 It’s not about winning or losing.
 It’s already been lost.
 All there is to do is to pick up the pieces.

 I hear calls for “accountability” whenever something happens to a child in care.
-I’m not saying this is wrong; I’m actually one of the first people to do this.
-It’s abhorrent and it infuriates me.
-People who would further victimize these precious kids have no business working in the system or even anywhere near children.
+I agree and it infuriates me too.
+People who would further victimize these precious kids deserve to have the book thrown at them.
 While they alone are responsible for their heinous actions, part of the blame falls somewhere else: on us.

 CPS is ugly because people are ugly, we are ugly, and we’d often prefer to ignore it in favor of being comfortable.

-Long before we were foster parents, we basically did what we do now, just on a different scale.
-The neighborhood kids know that our house is always open, they can play in our back yard, and I’ll feed them.
+Long before we were foster parents, I tried to do what we do now, just on a different scale.
+The neighborhood kids know our house is always open, they can play in our backyard, and I’ll feed them.
 My neighbors do the same thing.
-One other mom and I have a system if one of us is late meeting the bus after school: we take each other’s kids home with us.
+One mom and I take each other’s kids home with us if we’re late meeting the school bus.
 The moms on our street have a code: if one of us hears or sees something concerning about another’s kid we share it and we don’t judge.
 I’m blessed to have friends like this, but it starts by being a friend like this.

+If we recognize the needs around us, things won’t always hit a breaking point when CPS needs to be involved.
+Life is messy.
 Ugly comments need to stop, especially when made without the full information.
-I know it is easy to think that it is a way to impact the system.
-It is actually impacting the system… negatively.
-It perpetuates the myth that the system is generally predatory and makes good people turn the other way than wading into the mess.
+I know we rationalize that it’s a way to impact the system and it actually is – negatively.
+It perpetuates the myth that the system is generally predatory and makes good people turn the other way rather than wading into the mess.
 Yes, it’s gross to wade in the mire, but the same depravity exists in our own hearts too.
-Luckily our worst days just aren’t so public.
-The ugliness we see in comment sections comes from a similar place of pain in our own hearts whether we were a victim who wasn’t protected, we somehow think we are superior, or we just want to believe we are helping in a way that doesn’t cost us anything.
+Luckily for us, our worst days just aren’t so public.

-But they cost the people who are trying to fix it even more.
-Being inflammatory only makes it harder and more dangerous for social workers to step into situations the rest of us would shudder to go.
-The hard place next to that rock needs to be softer and it starts with engaging wherever we are and opening our front doors.
-We need to run towards the problem and not away.
+The hard place next to that rock needs to be softer and it starts with engaging wherever we are and opening our doors.
+After all, we fix problems by turning towards them and not away.